thalestas/boot-and-compile-process/readme.md

 setenv bootargs 8250.nr_uarts=1 root=/dev/mmcblk0p2 rootwait console=ttyS0,115200
 bootz ${kernel_addr_r} - 0x2000000
 ```
 You can named as *boot.cmd*.
 But, u-boot only read *.scr* file.
-To create this file, run the following commad to use a mkimage from u-boot.
+To create this file, run the following command to use a mkimage from u-boot.
 ```
 tools/mkimage -C none -A arm -T script -d boot.cmd boot.scr
 ```